 - The MSP is the price at which the FCI purchases the crop directly from farmers; generally, the MSP is higher than the market price.

-- This is intended to provide price support to farmers and incentivize the production.
+- This is intended to provide price support to farmers and incentivize production.

-- Who sets MSP: Commission for Agricultural Costs and Prices (CACP).
+- Commission for Agricultural Costs and Prices (CACP) sets the MSP

 - Procurement: Two types of procurement, Centralised Procurement, and decentralized procurement.